 What we did in Page, Arizona

 This is a narrow canyon that you can walk through.
 What’s unique are the high carved walls and the sunlight that peaks through.
 There are 2 parts of the canyon: the Upper and the Lower.
 Since they are on Navajo lands, both a require that you book a tour through one of a few native-owned companies in order to see it.
-We visited the Lower Antelope Canyon, and went through Dixie Ellis’ Lower Antelope Canyon Tours.
+We visited the Lower Antelope Canyon.
 Morning tours are much cooler, but it’s the noon tours where you see the rays of sunlight shining into the canyon.